What is a Contribution Margin?

 The calculation of contribution margin is of great significance for any business for that matter.
 This is irrespective of the field and size of the business.
-It not only helps the business to prompt a detailed cost analysis but also guides the level of profitability.
-And whether the current level of contribution is sufficient to break even, earn profits or sustain the business on a long-term basis.
+It helps the business prompt a detailed cost analysis and guides the level of profitability.
+And whether the current contribution level is sufficient to break even, earn profits or sustain the business on a long-term basis.

 Besides helping in knowing the profitability status at current price and revenue levels, it also helps in guiding and leading to many financial analyses and decisions.

-- Which process is attracting the maximum costs and whether that can be outsourced to reduce the overall cost and increase the contribution. to know the margins of different product lines.
+- Which process attracts the maximum costs and whether that can be outsourced to reduce the overall cost and increase the contribution to know the margins of different product lines.

-- This will suggest whether the extra bulk orders at what minimum quantity and price should be accepted.
+- This will suggest whether the extra bulk orders and at what minimum quantity and price the business should accept.

 Let us now understand how to find a contribution margin.